joolstorrentecalo/gitlab-foss/doc/administration/packages/dependency_proxy.md

 ### Using object storage

-Instead of relying on the local storage, you can use the [consolidated object storage settings](../object_storage.md#configure-a-single-storage-connection-for-all-object-types-consolidated-form).
+Instead of relying on the local storage, you can use an object storage to store the blobs of the Dependency Proxy.
+In GitLab 13.2 and later, you should use the [consolidated object storage settings](../object_storage.md#configure-a-single-storage-connection-for-all-object-types-consolidated-form).
 This section describes the earlier configuration format.
 [Migration steps still apply](#migrate-local-dependency-proxy-blobs-and-manifests-to-object-storage).